-To the Board of Commissioners
+To the Board of Commissioners:

-Report on Compliance for the Major Federal Program
+Report on Compliance for each Major Federal Program

-Opinion on the Major Federal Program
+Opinion on each Major Federal Program

-We have audited Pickaway Metropolitan Housing Authority's, Pickaway County, (the Authority) compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on Pickaway Metropolitan Housing Authority's major federal program for the year ended December 31, 2022.
-Pickaway Metropolitan Housing Authority's major federal program is identified in the Summary of Auditor's Results section of the accompanying schedule of findings.
+We have audited Pickaway Metropolitan Housing Authority's, Pickaway County, (Authority) compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of Pickaway Metropolitan Housing Authority's major federal programs for the year ended December 31, 2023.
+Pickaway Metropolitan Housing Authority's major federal programs are identified in the Summary of Auditor's Results section of the accompanying schedule of findings.

-In our opinion, Pickaway Metropolitan Housing Authority complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended December 31, 2022.
+In our opinion, Pickaway Metropolitan Housing Authority complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2023.

-Basis for Opinion on the Major Federal Program
+Basis for Opinion on each Major Federal Program